XGBoost4J-Spark Tutorial

 After we train a model with XGBoost4j-Spark on massive dataset, sometimes we want to do model serving in single machine or integrate it with other single node libraries for further processing.

-After saving the model, we can load this model with single node Python XGBoost directly from version 1.7.0+.
+After saving the model, we can load this model with single node Python XGBoost directly.

 val xgbClassificationModelPath = "/tmp/xgbClassificationModel"